Vikas Gupta Lashes Out At Hina’s Fan Who Attributed Karan Patel’s Wife’s Miscarriage To His KARMA!

 - Arshi Khan Clarifies About Her Controversial Tweet On Shahid Afridi, Says It Was A ‘Mistake’!

-- Hina Khan Targeted Again!
-The Actress Trolled For Flaunting Bold Outfit During Ramzan!

-- Vikas Gupta Slams A Troller For Posting Abusive Comment; Asks Fans To Show Some Attention!

 Bigg Boss 11 turned out to be one of the rocking seasons.
 The fans are still following their favourites, especially - the top three finalists, Vikas Gupta, Shilpa Shinde and Hina Khan.
 While a few fans are seen supporting their favourites, some of them are seen trolling other celebrities on social media.
-Sometimes social media become a war zone!
-Recently, one of the Twitter users, who seemed to be Hina Khan's fan, tweeted against Karan Patel.
+Recently, one of the Twitter users, who seemed to be a Hina Khan fan, tweeted against Karan Patel.

 It has to be recalled that when Hina Khan was inside the Bigg Boss house, Karan Patel had slammed Hina Khan several times for her behaviour inside the house.
 In fact, he had entered the house as a guest and given her a piece of his mind!
 His advice obviously didn't go well with Hina Khan, her close friends and fans.